sgnconnects/compose-to-easypanel/README.md

 after you copied the schema you can go to your easypanel Dashboard.
 Go to `your-project`, select `templates` and scroll all the way down to **developer** an then click `Create from Schema`

+Please note:
+Domains and Proxys are currently not supported, you need to add these manually via the Easypanel dashboard

 ## Supported Docker Compose Properties

 - `image`